erev0s/VAmPI/README.md

 ![vampi](https://i.imgur.com/zR0quKf.jpg)

 VAmPI is a vulnerable API made with Flask and it includes vulnerabilities from the OWASP top 10 vulnerabilities for APIs.
 It was created as I wanted a vulnerable API to evaluate the efficiency of tools used to detect security issues in APIs.
 It includes a switch on/off to allow the API to be vulnerable or not while testing.
 This allows to cover better the cases for false positives/negatives.
 VAmPI can also be used for learning/teaching purposes.
+You can find a bit more details about the vulnerabilities in [erev0s.com](https://erev0s.com/blog/vampi-vulnerable-api-security-testing/).

 #### Features